mayallzObject/computer-science-quiz/README.md

        TypeScript | Material-UI
 3. Planning:

        User Stories | Database Diagram | Wireframe

 4. Practice with GitHub:

        Atomic Commits | Branching | Good Commit Masseges

 ## :octocat: Setup

 **Server setup**
-clone the repositorycd into the project directory on first run, run the script npm run initialize, this will run npm i && npm run resetDB && npm run start afterward, simply run npm run start which will run the script npx nodemon index.js or node index.js the server runs on port 4000 by default.
+clone the repositorycd into the project directory. on first run, run the script npm run initialize, this will run npm i && npm run resetDB && npm run start. afterward, simply run npm run start which will run the script npx nodemon index.js or node index.js. the server runs on port 4000 by default.

 **Client setup**
-clone the repository
+clone the repository.
-cd into the project directory
-on the first run, run the script npm run initialize, this will run npm install && react-scripts star afterward, the first run just run the script npm run start to start development the client runs on localhost:3000 by default
+cd into the project directory. on the first run, run the script npm run initialize, this will run npm install && react-scripts. star afterward, the first run just run the script npm run start to start development. the client runs on localhost:3000 by default.

 ## :computer: Technologies